Returning to work after maternity leave can be tough. Our tips help you plan your return and know your rights, flexible working, options and childcare

-All employees are entitled to request changes to their hours of work, days or work or place of work provided they have been with the company for at least 26 weeks.
+All employees are entitled to request changes to their hours of work, days or work or place of work after they have been with the company for at least 26 weeks.
 This is called a ‘request for flexible work’.
-Employees can apply for any reason - even if it is linked to their personal preferences.
-This, of course, includes parental or other caring responsibilities.
-You should make awritten application and think carefully about how it would work in your role.
-Read more in our article here.
+You should make a written application and think carefully about how it would work in your role.
+Find out more about choosing flexible working.

-It can feel strange having a foot in two different worlds; the working world where you have to carry on functioning in the same way as you did before your baby was born, and your new life with your baby.
-You will find the right balance eventually and how to make your two worlds work well together.
+It can feel strange having a foot in two different worlds.
+You’ll be in the working world where you carry on as you did before the birth, and then you’ve got your new life with your baby.
+But try to remember that most people find the right balance eventually.

-ACAS offers advice on employment rights and early conciliation.
-You can call their helpline on 0300 123 1100.
+Acas offers advice on employment rights and early conciliation.
+Its Helpline Online can answer questions on employee rights.

 Maternity Action for information and advice on maternity and parental rights at work on 0808 802 0029.